 All the data above are gotten from the interview with the students who actively watch Youtube`s video blogging.
 The students get many English words from watching Youtube`s video blogging.
-They watch the video blogging from Indonesian vlogger everyday and indirectly they are used to the English words they hear from the video.
+They watch the video blogging from Indonesian vlogger everyday and indirectly they get used to the English words they hear from the video.
 The habit of watching Youtube`s video blogging brings big effect for student`s second language acquisition and learning.

 The students get new vocabulary in English language and the way how to express it in real life.
 That is what they do not get from school.
 The kind of English learning based on the video blogging has various results.
-It depends on what kind of genre video they watch for.
-Some students watch beauty video blogging (video) will get English vocabulary in the term of beauty, such as make up, tutorial, my bag, brand, an so on.
-The student who likes to watch game vlog will find the words, such as horror, fuck, damn, review new video game and so on.
+It depends on what kind of genre video they watch.
+Some students who watch beauty video blogging (video) will get English vocabulary in the term of beauty, such as make up, tutorial, my bag, brand, and so on.
+Student who like to watch game vlog will find the words, such as horror, fuck, damn, review new video game and so on.
 Those who like about common vlogger will find the words, such as don`t forget to subscribe, share, like, comment, review, unboxing, and so on based on data in the table.
 The kinds of English language vocabulary and others are various based on the video genre.
 But it helps them to improve their English skill and knowledge in second language learning.

-In this section will discuss the discussion of data from the results of the analysis that has been submitted in the previous results section.
+In this section, I will discuss the discussion of data from the results of the analysis that has been submitted in the previous results section.
 The section will discuss the effect of watching Youtube`s video blogging (vlog) in student second language acquisition and learning.

 The language acquisition based on Youtube`s video blogging is different for each genres.
-Some data presents in the following sentence about common English words in video blogging (vlog).
-The example of common thing in vlog shows as follow.
+Some data is presented in the following sentence about common English words in video blogging (vlog).

 Hi guys!
 Welcome back to my Youtube channel Hi Guys or what`s up Guys